rune/rune/docs/docs/publishing/collaboration.md

 ## Playtesting in Rune App {#playtesting-in-rune-app}

 As member of the team who made the game, you can play your game in the Rune app before it's published to everyone.
-Just create a room in the app and select your game in the list.
-You can also invite others who are not on your team to playtest with you.
-They can't see your game in the list, but can play the game with you once you've selected it.

-Once your game has been published, everyone in the Rune community will have access to the latest active version of the game.
-You're likely continuously improving your game and anyone on your team will have access to the latest uploaded draft / in review version.
-In this way, you are able to playtest the actual multiplayer game experience of new versions before they're released!
+See [Simulating Multiplayer](/docs/playtesting/testing-in-app) for more info.